Mass Psychosis: Understanding Its Causes And Mental Health Symptoms

 The dancing plague of 1518

-The dancing plague occurred in the Middle Ages when a woman began to dance in the street of a village in Germany.
+The dancing plague occurred in the Middle Ages when a woman began to dance in the streets of a village in Germany.
 She danced uncontrollably for a week, and within two months, 400 people were reportedly experiencing the same symptom.
-The reasons for the plague remain unknown, but experts posit that villagers could have been experiencing stress-induced delusions caused by religious fears associated with St. Vitus (some at the time believed he cursed the impious with uncontrollable dancing), disease, and famine.
+The reasons for the plague remain unknown, but experts posit that the villagers could have been experiencing stress-induced delusions caused by religious fears associated with St. Vitus (some at the time believed he cursed the impious with uncontrollable dancing), disease, and famine.
 Some others believe the dancing may have resulted from delusions caused by ergot food poisoning.

 The Salem witch trials (1600s)